-When seeking consent to use the Individual Fund, the Mentor must explain the Individual Fund to Participants, including:
+When seeking consent to use the Individual Fund, the Mentor must explain to each Participant the Individual Fund and how it can be spent, including:

-- the amount of funding available and how often the Fund is topped up - the Individual Fund categories and examples of eligible purchases - that the Individual Fund can only be used for purchases that relate to a Goal Plan goal (aside from Engagement Support vouchers) - that the Participant may choose whether the Fund be used for purchases that relate to specific Goal Plan goals - Participants can provide consent to use the Individual Fund for some, all, or none of the Goals in their Goal Plan.
+- the amount of funding available and how often the Individual Fund is topped up - how to view the balance (see Parent Pathways Tracking your Individual Fund balance) - the Individual Fund categories and examples of eligible purchases - that the Individual Fund can only be used for purchases that relate to a Goal Plan goal (aside from Engagement Support Vouchers) - Participants can provide consent to use the Individual Fund for some, all, or none of the Goals in their Goal Plan.
 They are entitled to change their decision about consent at any time and just need to update their Goal Plan to do so - Participants are entitled to make requests about how the Individual Fund is spent.
 If the requested purchase aligns with Goal Plan goals, is an eligible purchase and there are sufficient credits in the Participant's Individual Fund, the Provider will make every attempt to make the purchase for the Participant.